 A quarantine location must be mutually agreed to by Hopewell and the prospective resident/prospective resident family.
 It could include

 - The Depot, a two bedroom apartment on Hopewell property, if space is available.
-(Prospective residents preferring the Depot must also identify an alternative, in case it is already occupied).

 - Accommodations arranged by the prospective resident—e.g. a rented home—within an easy non-stop drive from Hopewell.